 Evening classes were held for a small fee to enable artisans, clerks, teachers and other employed persons to get further education in science and art subjects.
 Classes in mechanical and electrical engineering, plumbing, carpentry, typography, dressmaking and woodwork were held up to City and Guilds standard.
 Instruction in chemistry, physics, biology and pharmacy were recognised by the Colleges of Physicians and Surgeons.
 A complete set of x-ray apparatus was available.
 Medical students could complete their first year's examination locally, saving them from having to live away from home.

 There were 800 students attending the School in 1898/99, under the supervision of Mr J Burns Brown, BSc, Head Master of the School of Science and Technology, and Mr Frederick Shelley, ARCA, Head Master of the Art School.

 By 1899 an extension costing £9,000 had been sanctioned by the Town Council and this was completed in 1903.

-Following the amalgamation of Plymouth and Devonport in 1914, the Colleges also joined together.
+Following the amalgamation of Plymouth and Devonport in 1914, the Devonport and Plymouth Schools became one.

-The Principal applied to the Government in December 1916 and again in April 1920 for it to become a College but he was unsuccessful until March 1926.
+The Principal applied to the Government in December 1916 and again in April 1920 for it to get College status but he was unsuccessful until March 1926.